Here you will find archive files of

 For more information visit the project’s PAGE.

 TNT Participates in an EU research commissioned by EIGE, European Institute for Gender Equality under contract EIGE/2012/OPER/07 in 2012-2013.
 The title of the project is Study on Area J of the Beijing Platform for Action: Women and the Media in European Union.
 The study is carried out by a consortium of University of Liverpool, prof. Karen Ross (project manager), University of Padova, Prof. Claudia Padovani (regional coordinator) and University of Szeged, Dr. Erzsébet Barát (regional coordinator) and Osservatorio di Pavia Media Research, Dr Monia Azzalini.
-As of June 2013 the Report is availbale at the EIGE’s following webpage: Advancing_gender_equality_in_decision_making_in media: Report.
+As of June 2013 the Report is available at the EIGE’s webpage.

 MIGRATION AND NARRATION